 - #BrillBlogPosts, a link party with a variety of lifestyle reads hosted by Honest Mum.

-- 1 tbsp olive oil, extra virgin; divided (more if necessary)
+- 1 tablespoon olive oil, extra virgin; divided (more if necessary)

 - 13 oz turkey kielbasa sausage sliced on the bias into ~½-inch-thick coins, (1 package; see Recipe Note #1)

 - 1 sweet Vidalia onion sliced into thin half or quarter rings

 - 1 fennel bulb thinly sliced, (see Recipe Note #2)

 - ½ teaspoon salt (or to taste)